psteinb/hpc-in-a-day/_episodes/02-01-estimate-of-pi.md

 ~~~
 {: .python}

-For generating pseudo-random numbers, we sample the uniform probability distribution in the default floating point interval from `0` to `1`.
+For generating pseudo-random numbers, we sample the [uniform probability distribution](https://en.wikipedia.org/wiki/Uniform_distribution_(continuous)) using the default floating point interval from `0` to `1`.
 The `sqrt` step is not required directly, but Lola includes it here for clarity. `numpy.where` is used obtain the list of indices that correspond to radii which are equal or smaller than `1.0`.
 At last, this list of indices is used to filter-out the numbers in the `radii` array and obtain its length, which is the number Lola are after.

 Lola finishes writing the pi estimation and comes up with a [small python script]({{ page.root }}/code/02_parallel_jobs/serial_numpi.py), that she can launch from the command line: